Al-ttaeeA/WizardOfCardonia/README.md

 # Wizard of Cardonia
-Text-based Roguelike Deck Builder RPG with a ton of strategy, complexity, and an engaging story (hopefully)
+Text-based Roguelike Deck Builder RPG with a ton of strategy, complexity, and an engaging story!

 The game is still in Early Access and there is many work in progress features that are planned!